SmitaM91/Introduction-to-Deep-Learning-Final-Project/README.md

 **Project Overview**

-For a part of this project, I will create a convolutional neural network (CNN) to perform facial identification by working through the Facial Kepoints Detection Kaggle Competition.
+For a part of this project, I will create a convolutional neural network (CNN) to perform facial identification by working through the Facial Keypoints Detection Kaggle Competition.
 I would like to work on AI navigation systems for spaceships someday, therefore the more computer vision-related things I can learn about, the better.
 To identify key features in faces, I will employ a supervised deep learning model.

 Here is the overflow of the project:-